keylat160/Yummkey/README.md

 Had issues with connecting the front-end with the back-end.

+Also I didn't have enough time to make a route for my Error404.

 ## I Want to add
 In the future I would like to add more recipes and also a comment section where people can comment what they think about the recipes and rate them.